dhparks/als_speckle/webapps/readme.txt

 22                         ALLOW IN    Anywhere (v6)
 115/tcp                    ALLOW IN    Anywhere (v6)

 The range of lbl.gov IPs (v4) spans two subnets: 131.243.x.x and 128.3.x.x (cf https://commons.lbl.gov/display/itdivision/IP+Subnet+Addresses+at+LBNL).
-From other subnets, in particular LBNL wifi or networks outside LBNL, access to the server requires you to authenticate using the VPN:
+From other subnets, in particular LBNL wifi or networks outside LBNL, access to the server requires you to authenticate using VPN:

 https://commons.lbl.gov/display/itdivision/VPN+-+Virtual+Private+Network

 3. Accessing the Magnon server
 Accessing the analysis development server is very simple.
-From a computer on the LBNL network or a computer on an external network with VPN access, direct a web browser to magnon.lbl.gov:5000 (or whatever computer you have the server running on)
+From a computer on the LBNL network or a computer on an external network with VPN access, direct a web browser to magnon.lbl.gov:5000 (or whatever computer you have the server running on).
+Keep in mind that this is a development server which may be turned off or modified at any time.

 5. Running your own local server
-As far as I know, running a persistent server is either: 1. hard or 2. annoying.
-Currently, the method of running flask_server on magnon is the following:

-    1. Log in to magnon
-    2. Switch to the screen multiplexer through the command "screen"
-    3. Start the server through python flask_server.py
-    4. Exit the screen multiplexer through (CTRL-A)+D
-    5. Log out of magnon

-This keeps the server running in a user account.
-When the server inevitably crashes due to some bug or shuts off due to a power outage this procedure must be repeated to restart it.
-Another possibility is running the server as an automatically (re)starting daemon/background process, but this is currently beyond my knowledge.
+A server for running your own analysis jobs or developing new analysis front ends for others to use is simple: just run "python flask_server.py" from a terminal window.
+Depending on your python installation you may need to change some path variables in the flask_server.py file so that it can find your installation of the speckle library.
+With an unmodified version of the code I have provided, your server will run in debug mode and accept only local connections at 127.0.0.1:5000 (or maybe localhost:5000).
+Running a server exposed to the broader network requires knowledge of how to secure your computer and for this reason I will not provide instructions, although they may be easily found in the Flask documentation (see link above).

+6. Known issues
+The outstanding known issue with the current server is its support of only a single connection.
+If multiple users attempt to access the analysis functions for the same project (for example, two experimenters try to do XPCS analysis at the same time) the data of both will become overwritten and the analysis will be nonsense.
+It is possible that I might fix this in the future by serving the application with a more robust server like gunicorn.